hashim222/p5-coding-library/README.md

   - #### **Followings Feed Page**

-    - By clicking on the `Followings Feed` link from the sidebar, the user will directed to the followings feed page.
+    - By clicking on the `Followings Feed` link from the sidebar, users will directed to the followings feed page.
 Here they can see all the posts from the users they are following.

-    - A popular profile component will be displayed on all pages of the site.
+    - A popular profile component will be displayed on the all pages of the site.

-    - For desktop, only the last 10 profiles that were created will be shown as the popular profile, while on smaller devices, only four profiles will be shown.
+    - For desktop, only the last 10 profiles that were created will be shown on the popular profile, while on smaller devices, only four profiles will be shown.

       ![popular profiles desktop](./src/assets/readme-images/desktop-popular-profiles.png)